Various breeds of dogs, seated

 Time must be spent on training while the dog is young.
 The rough, harsh coat benefits from regular brushing.

 Height at shoulder: Not less than 82 cm.
+A large breed.

 Irish Wolfhounds can be any colour, but grey is common.

-Class: hound
+Class: sight hound

 Irish wolf hound face.
 Brown eyes keenly facing camera